alexge50/Stacked/README.md

 * `if block` – this is an if, and the block of instructions is executed only if the condition returns true:
 The only types of conditions are comparison instructions, which compares the top (the top, not what `next element` returns) of 2 stacks.
-The available comparison instructions are:
+The available comparative instructions are:
+    * `> leftStack rightStack` - which is the same as: `leftStack's top > rightStack's top`
-`> leftStack rightStack` - which is the same as: `leftStack's top > rightStack's top` `= leftStack rightStack` - which is the same as: `leftStack's top = rightStack's top` `< leftStack rightStack` - which is the same as: `leftStack's top < rightStack's top`
+    * `= leftStack rightStack` - which is the same as: `leftStack's top = rightStack's top`
+    * `n leftStack rightStack` - which is the same as: `leftStack's top != rightStack's top`
+    * `< leftStack rightStack` - which is the same as: `leftStack's top < rightStack's top`
+    * `e stack` - stack `stack` not empty.
+Technically not an instruction that compares, but because it compares stack size against 0 and because it is an instruction that can be used as an condition, it is considered a comparative instruction nonetheless.

 The if block looks as follows: